-4) Sean Andre - Head of Sales & Marketing
+5) Sean Andre - Head of Sales & Marketing

 Sean André holds a Bachelor of Arts Undergraduate Degree in Graphic Design and Creative Advertising from Charles Telfair Institute (Curtin University, Australia) and graduated with a Master's in Marketing from Paris Dauphine University, France in 2020.
 Sean started his career in Graphic Design and shifted to Sales and Marketing in 2018.
-He joined started his career at Gamma Materials in 2016 and held different roles between Marketing, Communication, Events and Sales before joining Kolos Cement Ltd in 2018 as Sales Supervisor.
+He joined Gamma Materials in 2016 and held different roles between Marketing, Communication, Events and Sales before joining Kolos Cement Limited in 2018 as Sales Supervisor.
 In 2020, he was appointed Sales and Marketing Manager before being promoted as Head of Sales & Marketing.